Digestible Indispensable Amino Acid Score: Example values

 The table shows the ratings of selected foods comparing PDCAAS to DIAAS.
 The quality of various sources of protein depends on how it is processed, refined, stored, or cooked. (preparation is unspecified for some values in the table, but does not necessarily differ in preparation from the foods where preparation is specified).
 A major difference between DIAAS and PDCAAS, is that PDCAAS is truncated at 100%, while DIAAS is not.
 Multiple protein sources can also be combined to increase DIAAS, which can be effective at raising the max DIAAS of plant-based diets.

-When attempting to read the results the score refers to how much of each each required protein is available to absorb in reference to how much is required per day.
+When attempting to read the results the score refers to how much of each required protein is available to absorb in reference to how much is required per day.